 You can also turn off location recognition in Windows itself.
 When you search for “location” in the search bar in Windows 10, you’ll see the option “location privacy settings”.
-If you click on this and toggle off the option “turn off location”, location recognition will be turned off for your entire operating system.
+If you click on this and toggle off the option “turn off location”, you’ll be turning off location recognition for your entire operating system.

 In macOS, you can turn off location recognition by going to “Privacy” and then “Location Services” in your settings.
 Then, you can turn off “Location Services” as a whole, or select the option “Never” for every app you don’t wish to reveal your location to.

 On a related note, Apple indicates that location services on their mobile devices, such as the iPhone, automatically turn on when you call 911, for instance.
-This measure is intended to make things easier for emergency services.
-Of course, this doesn’t apply to laptops, but it does show that turning off location recognition doesn’t mean nobody can ever identify your location.
+This measure is to make things easier for emergency services and ensure you can get help.
+Of course, this doesn’t apply to laptops, but it does highlight how turning off location recognition isn’t always a guarantee of privacy.